Contact us for availability

 • Staff are constantly alert to the potential hazards of food play, in particular choking hazards and signs of previously undetected allergies.

-• Pulses are not recommended as they can be poisonous when raw or may choke.
+• Pulses are not recommended as they can be poisonous or may cause choking.

 • The use of raw vegetables for printing is discouraged.